StyraInc/enterprise-opa/proto/README.md

-# Styra Load gRPC API
+# Styra Enterprise OPA gRPC API

 This folder contains the definitions of [Protocol Buffers][protobuf] used by [Styra Load][gh-styra-load].